 Companies developing drugs only have unique sale rights for a set time.
 Afterwards, any company can make the drug, providing they meet regulations.
 So check the pack’s reverse for the ‘active' ingredient – the element that works its medicinal magic (if unsure ask your pharmacist).

 Many generic products - unbranded or own-brand - have the same stuff, but cost much less.
 Protections and quality control apply equally to all branded and generic products.

-For example, while Nurofen’s 200mg standard is £1, the same number of generic Ibuprofen tablets, its active ingredient, in local chemists or supermarkets can cost as little as 30p.
+For example, while Nurofen’s 200mg standard is £2.10, the same number of generic Ibuprofen tablets, its active ingredient, can cost as little as 25p.

-Though if you have any allergies, check the non-active ingredients too.
+If you have any allergies though, check the non-active ingredients too.
 Don't assume they're the same in a generic product as a branded one.

 |Branded product||Active ingredient||Branded||Cheap generic||Saving|

 |Prices from Asda - updated 13 October 2014.|